Agumbe – An Enigmatic Exploration

 If you are planning an adventurous getaway and don’t know where to go?
 Click here to be a part of an upcoming tour to the majestic Malnad district – http://www.birdwing.in/tour/agumbe-wildlife-photography-tour-april-2016/

 Well, so what’s the takeaway you might ask.
 As the friendly scientists from the region say, the flora and fauna are at a risk.
 They have an ever growing list of endangered beauties from Agumbe that are steadily and sadly vanishing.
 Yet, gladly the forest is home to an extraordinary population of medicinal plants, herbs and a mind-blogging bouquet of big trees which when clicked, can magically make every frame a master piece.
 You could also visit it for the amazing macro photo hacks you can try in real-time, in the wild.

-If you want to try your hands at a macro photography workshop before you venture out into the wild?
-Join us on our frequently scheduled Macro Photo Walks.
-Send us an enquiry by dropping in a mail to firstname.lastname@example.org OR you could just come to experience and explore the precious little that’s left of paradise down South at Agumbe.
+If you want to try your hands at a macro photography workshop before you venture out into the wild? click here and send us an enquiry- http://www.birdwing.in/walks/macro-photo-walk/ Or you could just come to experience and explore the precious little that’s left of paradise down South at Agumbe.
 The misty mornings, the icy fresh waters, the dreamy dew, the happy howls and the awe inspiring greenery that the King Cobra and many other exotic and endangered animals call home is a experience that’s worth exploring.